Skip to content

-Backpack Site Visit: Everything you Need to Know
+Backpack Site Visit: Everything You Need to Know

-The Backpack Site Visit is a critical part of verifying onsite equipment, collecting building information and updating those details each year.
+The Backpack Site Visit is a critical part of verifying onsite equipment, collecting building information, and updating those details each year.

 General Site Visit Information